alexzugaj/BitfitExpandProject/README.md

-# Android Project 5 - *BitLift*
+# Android Project 6 - *BitLift*

 Submitted by: **Alex Zugaj**

-**BitLift** is a health metrics app that allows users to track their exercise sets and number of reps.
+**BitLift** is a health metrics app that allows users to track their exercise sets and reps.

 Time spent: **8** hours spent in total